Willovent/Zway-KodiCommand/README.md

 # Installation

-The prefered way of installing this module is via the "Zwave.me App Store" available in 2.2.0 and higher.
-For stable module releases no access token is required.
-If you want to test the latest pre-releases use 'k1_beta' as app store access token.
+// The prefered way of installing this module is via the "Zwave.me App Store"
+// available in 2.2.0 and higher.
+For stable module releases no access token is
+//required.
+If you want to test the latest pre-releases use 'k1_beta' as
+//app store access token.

 For developers and users of older Zway versions installation via git is recommended.